NozyZy/LSB_RGB/README.md

 # LSB_RGB
 LSB embeddor and extractor.
-Using three RGB colors.
+Using three RGB rotating colors (embedds in R, then G, then B, etc).

 This tools allows to embedd text or files into PNG files, using Lest Significant Bit technique.